editor-bootstrap/vim-bootstrap/README.md

 It's highly recommended to add customizations in a separate file.
 This way, you can maintain the original vim-bootstrap generated vimrc file and subsequent updates.

 For Vim users, the files available for customization are `~/.vimrc.local` and `~/.vimrc.local.bundles`.
-The former handles general configuration while the latter handle external Vim plugins through `vim-plug`.
+The former handles general configuration while the latter handles external Vim plugins through `vim-plug`.

 NeoVim users can also customize their configuration by using `$XDG_CONFIG_HOME/nvim/local_init.vim` and `$XDG_CONFIG_HOME/nvim/local_bundles.vim`.